 - In a number of situations explicitly provided for in the WHW and the OER, the Examination Board is authorized to depart from the provisions of the OER.
 These authorizations include, but are not limited to: - a.
 Authority to extend the period of validity of exams (article 7.13, paragraph 2k, WHW) - b.
-Authority to depart from exam format (article 7.13, paragraph 2I, WHW) - c.
+Authority to depart from exam format (article 7.13, paragraph 2l, WHW) - c.
 Authority to make open oral exam sessions closed (article 7.13, paragraph 2n, WHW) - d.
 Authority to depart, in special cases, from the language of the Master's thesis (Master's OER, art.
 4a, paragraph 2a) - e.
 Authority to depart, in special cases, from the language of a Master's programme or a track of a Master's programme (Master's OER, art.
 4a, paragraph 3) - f.
 Authority to depart from the date of examination (upon the student's request to postpone the affirmation of the student's successful passing of an examination; OER, arti.
 17, paragraph 5) - g.
 Authority to change number of times that exams can be taken (OER, art.
 8, paragraph 5) - h.
 Authority to depart from 40 ECTS credits regulation (Bachelor's OER, art.
 16, paragraphs 7 & 8) - i.
 Authority to depart from rules on justification of results (Bachelor's OER, art.
-12) - Authority to grant permission for participation in Master's courses (Bachelor's OER, art.
-18a, paragraph 3; faculty regulations, art.
-21)
+12)